Cancanilla de Marbella: Career

-Cancanilla is considered a very good professional, with a wide repertoire, he has a deep knowledge of the different styles of flamenco, as well as an outstanding artistic sense and a great command of compás with a typical aesthetic of the school of Mairena.His way of singing covers the melodic arc from Cádiz to Alcalá de Guadaíra, that is, from El Mellizo to Joaquín el de la Paula, passing through Frijones, Joaniquín, La Serneta and Yllanda.
+Cancanilla has a wide repertoire, with knowledge of the different styles of flamenco, as well as a great command of compás with a typical aesthetic of the school of Mairena.
+His singing includes styles from Cádiz to Alcalá de Guadaíra, that is, from El Mellizo to Joaquín el de la Paula, passing through Frijones, Joaniquín, La Serneta and Yllanda.
 Some lyrics are similar to the border romances of the Middle Ages and the Renaissance.

-Cancanilla has been working for most of his life in cante atrás, that is to say, singing for dancing, especially in the intimate setting of the tablao.
-In 2005 he decided to dedicate himself exclusively to solo singing.
+Cancanilla has worked for most of his life in cante atrás, or singing for dancing, especially in the intimate setting of the tablao.
+In 2005, he decided to dedicate himself exclusively to solo singing.
 He has released two collective albums and four solo albums.

-At the end of the 1980s his first album appeared and in 1993 he recorded, together with Enrique de Melchor, a second album.
+He released his first album at the end of the 1980s.
+In 1993, he recorded a second album with Enrique de Melchor.
 He took part in the Historical Recordings (Vol. 42) and in 2003 he released Sonido gitano de Málaga.
-In 2007 he began the preparation of a new album, "El Cante de Cancanilla".
+In 2007, he began working on a new album, El Cante de Cancanilla.
 It belongs to the collection recorded in the label "Fontana" in 1972, and has been reedited by José Manuel Gamboa, with a selection of the following songs: alegrías, tangos, natural fandangos, tarantos, bulerías de Marbella (bulerías with personal details whose lyrics allude to Marbella), seguiriyas, tientos, soleá (to dance), bulerías and fandangos de Huelva.
 He has shared the stage with Camarón, Fosforito, José Mercé, José Menese, Chano Lobato, and Vicente Soto among others.